joaocps/magic-mirror-async/README.md

 # magic-mirror-async
-Magic Mirror with async requests to APIs
+Magic Mirror with async requests to APIs - Just Starting now

+# Credits to @HackerShackOfficial